MicrosoftDocs/dynamics-365-intelligent-order-management/topics/lab-create-requestbin-connector.md

 ## Create RequestBin account

-To create a RequestBin account, follow these steps.
+To create a RequestBin account, follow these steps:

 1. Go to RequestBin.com and select **Create Request Bin**.
 1. You can choose to create a public bin, but if you want to keep your request bin long-term, sign in with one of the suggested authentication methods.